-In addressing the climate emergency, APUC have put in place a Responsible Procurement Climate Action Plan (RPCAP) for its Collaborative Procurement activity to consider all responsible procurement requirements across each category which includes focussing on addressing the Climate and Ecological Emergency and its impacts.
-APUC have also updated and re-published category specific Responsible Procurement Supply Chain guides which provide guidance on responsible procurement issues based on category and commodity specific prioritisation.
-Moving forward it will be explored on how to align these to the Primary Impact Areas of Climate Change (PIACC) guides.
-Furthermore, APUC have completed FNT2030 category action plan templates for all relevant PIACC areas to assist with the planning and implementation of action on dealing with the Climate and Ecological Emergency.
+The University and College Sectors Supply Chain Climate and Ecological Emergency Strategy identifies Primary Impact Areas of Climate Change (PIACC).
+APUC has for over three years been maintaining, in collaboration with key stakeholders across the sectors, PIACC guides, with each one focusing on each of the PIACC areas (providing advice and suggested actions and activities to address the climate emergency in each area).
+Furthermore, APUC have created FNT2030 category action plan templates for all relevant PIACC areas, based on the objectives of the University and College Sectors Supply Chain Climate and Ecological Emergency Strategy to assist colleagues across the HE/FE sectors with the planning and implementation of action on dealing with the Climate and Ecological Emergency.
 The Responsible Procurement team have been holding workshops to assist institutions with their FNT2030 action plans.
-APUC will monitor and record how procurement has contributed to the global climate emergency through its Supply Chain Management (SCM) Responsible Procurement tool (Section 1), as well as reporting progress in its annual procurement report
+APUC will monitor and record how procurement has contributed to the global climate emergency through its Supply Chain Management (SCM) Responsible Procurement tool (Section 1), as well as reporting progress in its annual procurement report.
+FNT2030 plans have been created by APUC for each PIACC area to cover the collaborative procurement activity, and are being dynamically managed, these have been shared across the sectors' procurement community.